DaveFace/CheekyFPS/README.md

 **06/11/2020** : Modified OnLanded event to reduce dependency on health component.
 Added framework for Parkour actions - doesn't actually do anything yet.
 Added several features to interactions including messages, hold interaction type, and primary/secondary interaction events.
 Added some more example interactors including a fancy door.
 Added a basic level/blueprint communication system.

 **02/01/2020** : Refactored the ways settings are handled to use a proper save binary, also added a pause / settings menu for testing.
 Improved the lean component a bit so it no longer requires a springarm parent.
 Tidied up the (still nonfunctional) parkour stuff.

+**17/06/2020** : Last night I played a UE4 game that used a springarm component for doing weapon sway.
+This looked bad, please do not do this.
+I added a simple weapon sway component, however I got bored before adding ADS.

 ## Authors